acolley/phoenix/README.md

 * Create robust, fault-tolerant concurrent systems.
 * Actor model of concurrency.
 * Actors are multiplexed onto coroutines and processes.
-* Actor is a state machine that returns its next behaviour.
+* Actor is a state machine that returns its next state behaviour.
 * Dead-letter handling.
 * Event-sourced persistence.
 * Dependency injection.